 Full range of foil colours:

 At Kaligraphic Print, every book we produce is trimmed, as the last stage of the production process.
-To ensure this is neat and clean, with no strange slivers of white at the edges of pages, we require all files with some kind of background which goes to the edges of the images to have a minimum of 3mm of bleed.
+To ensure this is neat and clean, with no strange slivers of white at the edges of pages, we require all files with some kind of background that goes to the edges of the images to have a minimum of 3mm of bleed.
 Bleed means that when you design the product, the background must extend 3mm outside of the actual product size.

 You can set this up very easily with all professional design programs.
 When opening a new document, in the document set up settings, there will be a section that refers to Bleed, with a box in which you can set the amount you need.
 For Kaligraphic, we prefer 3-5mm, if you forget at this point, you can always go to File > Document Setup and fix it there.
 If you’re not using Adobe programs, it may also be in settings for layout, or printing.